Welcome to New Leaf Hyperbarics

 Mild hyperbaric therapy has been shown to greatly reduce healing time and improve numerous medical conditions.
-Check out our list of conditions below for further information.
+Check out our list of conditions (below) for further information.
 Please note, this is a partial list… there is no telling how many conditions can benefit from improved oxygenation and circulation!

-Through increased oxygen and blood flow, the body builds new blood vessels, rebuild cells, and repair damaged tissues.
+Through increased oxygen and improved blood flow, the body is able to build new blood vessels, rebuild cells, and repair damaged tissues.
 When provided with the tools our bodies need, we can better achieve the health goals that we set for ourselves.
 Come in for a “dive” and build a healthier you!

 Many patients experience a more youthful appearance with repeated treatments, as well as increased stamina, and a sense of well-being.
-Athletes have improved performance and students have experienced better focus and recall.
+Athletes have noticed improved performance and students have experienced better focus and recall.

 How hyperbaric therapy can correct Traumatic Brain Injury (TBI)